ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     {{{USER-SIGNON-CODE}}}

-The USER-SIGNON-CODE tag generates a unique value called a signoncode which may be used with the VirtelUserSignon parameter of the URL to propagate the signed-on user’s credentials to another page (see `“Propagation of signon by URL”, page 21 <bookmark14>`__).
+The USER-SIGNON-CODE tag generates a unique value called a signoncode which may be used with the VirtelUserSignon parameter of the URL to propagate the signed-on user’s credentials to another page (see `“Propagation of signon by URL” <#_V456UG_21 <bookmark14>`__).

 1.4.16.
 Encryption management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^